 Few things in life are as rewarding as growing a family.
-However, having children takes a significant toll on a woman’s body.
+However, as we often see in our Kalispell plastic surgery practice, having children takes a significant toll on a woman’s body.
 Every woman is unique, just as every pregnancy is unique.

 How our bodies respond to the process of growing another human being varies.
 Some women seem to bounce back just months after having their little one, but most of us are not this fortunate.

 After pregnancy and childbirth, we are re-discovering who we are, both emotionally and physically.
 We may be faced with the reality of new scars, stretch marks, loose skin, weak abdomens, and sagging, deflated breasts.
 We may feel tired, with new facial wrinkles, lines, and dark circles we never noticed before.
 It can be challenging to regain strength, energy, and self-confidence after pregnancy.